sjfakharian/Data-Insight-Tools/Causal_Connector.md

 2. The effect varies across different types of regions (suggesting targeted advertising might be more efficient)
 3. The magnitude of the effect (approximately \$2,500 per \$1,000 spent) can inform budget allocation decisions
 4. The effect estimates are statistically significant and robust to various modeling approaches
-5. Based on these findings, the company should continue the advertising campaign but may want to optimize allocation based on regional characteristics[^1]
+5. Based on these findings, the company should continue the advertising campaign but may want to optimize allocation based on regional characteristics

 ## Best Practices and Pitfalls in Causal Inference